pierrecabriere/react-authmanager/README.md

 **Return *(`String`)***
 ```
-Returns the token stored after the config.fetchToken call
+Returns the token stored after the `fetchToken` call
 ```

 **example with axios**